bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 `runs in V8 isolates <https://developers.cloudflare.com/workers/learning/how-workers-works/>`__,
 the same technology that Chrome's JavaScript engine uses to sandbox each browser tab, and enables Workers to have high performance and low latency.
-The obvious limitation here is that it only runs JavaScript.
+The obvious limitation here is that it primarily is focused on JavaScript.
 While that is a big limitation, V8 also supports `WebAssembly <https://webassembly.org/>`__, which opens the door to other languages such as Rust, C, Cobol (compiling to WebAssembly).
 Other languages such as Python, Scala and Perl are enabled by